kyma-incubator/hack-showcase/README.md

 ## Installation

-Install Connectors locally or on a cluster.
-For installation details, see corresponding guide:
+Install the Connectors locally or on a cluster.
+For installation details, see the corresponding guides:

 * [Github Connector installation](/docs/github-connector/installation.md)
 * [Slack Connector installation](/docs/slack-connector/installation.md)